 Topic: Gender Violence in Ecuador

-Data Journalism: (Award sponsored by Instituto de Empresa, Madrid, España)
+Data Journalism: (Award sponsored by IE Business School, Madrid, España)

-Award: Sara Castillero, Ginna Morelo, Manuel Alzate, "The Search for the Disappeared," El Tiempo, Bogotá, Colombia
+Award: Sara Castillejo, Ginna Morelo, Manuel Alzate, "The Search for the Disappeared," El Tiempo, Bogotá, Colombia

 Reasoning: Admirable description using data, text and images to describe the phenomenon of the "disappeared" in Colombia and Guatemala; the impunity that surrounds this violence, and impact on families.

 Honorable Mention: Yudivián Almeida Cruz, Saimi Reyes Carmona, Ernesto A. Guerra Valdés, "Power in Cuba," PostdataClub.com, Cuba

 Topic: Elections, government and constitutional reform in Cuba

 In-Depth Journalism: (Award sponsored by La República, Lima, Perú)

 Award: International Consortium of Investigative Journalists and other publications, "Implant Files," USA.

 Reasoning: An extensive, complex investigation involving 250 reporters in 36 countries revealed the scandal of defective medical implants.
 This story had worldwide impact.